kivikakk/comrak/README.md

 which will run benchmarks across all, and report the time take by each as well as relative time.

 Apart from this, CI is also setup for running benchmarks when a pull request is first opened.
-It will comment the results on the pull request in a tabular format comparing the 4 versions.
+It will add a comment with the results on the pull request in a tabular format comparing the 5 versions.
 After that you can manually trigger this CI by commenting `/run-bench` on the PR, this will update the existing comment with new results.
-Note Benchmarks won't be automatically run on each push.
+Note benchmarks won't be automatically run on each push.